nibblesnbits/my-portfolio/conv/book.md

 Sam smiled.

-“I like the quiet ones better.”
+"I like the quiet ones better."

-“They’re next,” she said.
+"They're next," she said.

-And together, they walked on—
+And together, they walked on.

 # Chapter 12: *Things Mended*

-The Archive changed again.
+Sam felt it before he saw it—a tension in the air, like the moment before lightning strikes.
+Vel's steps had grown uneven, unstable, then... gone.

+"Vel?" he started to say, but the word caught in his throat as the corridor opened into a wider space, and he saw what was waiting for them.

 The air that had been sharp before was now unstable, like it had become a liquid on the verge of boiling.
 Every shelf trembled.
 Every book twitched.